-(iv) Regulations on general contractual conditions
+(4) Regulations on general contractual conditions

-If the Website Terms of Use is legally binding because it is incorporated into a contract, such Website Terms of Use shall fall under the general contractual conditions ("yakkan") category such as in transportation agreements or insurance clauses.
-With respect to clauses of regular transaction agreements, the judicial precedents, in which the unreasonable clauses were held as invalid for being contrary to public policy ("kôjo-ryôzoku"), have had an impact on to what extent the contents of clauses can be restricted.
+With respect to clauses of regular transaction agreements ("yakkan"), the judicial precedents, in which the unreasonable clauses were held as invalid for being contrary to public policy ("kôjo-ryôzoku"), have had an impact on to what extent the contents of clauses can be restricted.
 Therefore, any unreasonable clauses within the Website Terms of Use could be similarly ruled invalid.
 The essence of the jurisprudence on this point of law is similar to the purpose of the provision of Article 10 of the Consumer Contract Act "which prescribes, dissimilarly to the Civil Code, that the Commercial Code and other laws which are automatically incorporated into contracts (unless specifically overridden in the contract), are more consumer friendly in that they will nullify any contractual clauses which limit the rights of consumers and which create additional obligations on the part of the consumer and which unilaterally detract from the benefits enjoyed by consumers."